England | Scotland | Wales | Northern Ireland | Ireland

 Complaints most frequently arise from misunderstanding or lack of communication.
 We operate a Practice Complaints Procedure as part of the NHS system for dealing with complaints, which meets national criteria.
 Our Practice Complaints Leaflet gives details of the procedure and is available at reception.
 Our aim is to give the highest possible standard of service and we try to deal swiftly with any problems that occur.

-If you have any comments or suggestions about the running of the Practice, please feel free to discuss them with Mrs Pamela Littlefield, our Practice Manager.
+If you have any comments or suggestions about the running of the Practice, please feel free to discuss them with Mairi McGrandles, our Practice Manager.

 Making a Complaint